dseguy/data-combinator/README.md

 <a name="addMatrix"></a>
 ### addMatrix

 Adding a Matrix to another is the way to nest matrices.
-It allows the creation of objects through the combining process.
+It also allows the creation of objects through the combining process.

 ```php